Batmanos1/IDAPP/README.md

 ## Keep in mind ! ! !
 The robots are still a work in progress and therefore still private.
 The app is useless without them.
+Project was inspired by the RoboEyes library by FluxGarage: https://github.com/FluxGarage/RoboEyes

 ### **Live App:** [https://batmanos1.github.io/IDAPP/](https://batmanos1.github.io/IDAPP/)